 Assess risk

 Consider the risk of someone who is not the intended recipient, receiving the text message.
 Establish an internal process to keep your phone number list up-to-date.
 The FCC offers a Reassigned Numbers Database to identify phone numbers that may have been reassigned since your agency obtained them.

+Add information call-out within a box with rounded corners to call attention to it //

+“A tip from the Notify.gov partner team – Answer this question: Where will you get the audiences’ phone numbers (and other personalized data, if applicable)?
+Remember: if translating messages you’ll need a way to identify which messages to translate.

 Establish trust